 - What substances have you been exposed to?

 - Do you use drugs or alcohol?

-- Do you have other symptoms, such as weakness, numbness, or confusion?
+- Do you have other symptoms, such as visual loss, speech difficulties, or confusion?

 Your doctor may order the following tests:

 - urine tests